tartpvule/poc-poop-acao/README.md

 This repository is an HTTP Proxy Server implementation that tunnels an attacker's traffic to/from a botnet of victims connected over Socket.IO connections.

-No plans to improve this thing currently exists, except to better illustrates the relevant issues.
+No plans to improve this thing currently exists, except to better illustrate the relevant issues.

 # License